-It is important, in these circumstances, for our City to provide assistance to residents and businesses to help them through the health emergency and economic downturn.
+It is important, in these circumstances, for our City to provide assistance to residents and businesses to help them through the present health emergency and economic downturn.

-In April 2020, we introduced immediate, short term financial assistance to residents, businesses and sporting clubs.
+In April 2020, we introduced immediate, short term financial assistance to residents, businesses, sporting and community clubs.
 The Annual Business Plan is the next step forward.
-Our aim is to find a balance between targeting financial relief to those who need it now and providing financial stimulus in the future by way of projects to our local economy.
+Its aim is to find a balance between targeting financial relief to those who need it now and providing financial stimulus in the future by way of projects to our local economy.